-Distribution: Established chiefly west of the Cascades in Washington; British Columbia south to California, scattered locations in eastern North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to Oregon, also in scattered locations in eastern North America.

 Conservation Status: Not of concern

 Strong, woody, climbing vine to 20 m. long.

 Leaves pinnately compound with 5 narrowly to broadly ovate-cordate leaflets 3-6 cm. long, entire or shallowly 3-lobed.

 Flowers perfect, in several-flowered bracteate panicles; sepals 4, creamy white, narrowly oblong-lanceolate, 6-15 mm. long; petals none; stamens and pistils numerous.

 Achenes hairy; styles persistent, 2.5-5 cm. long.